i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 Responsibility of this class is to get events from a transport level (e.g. deserialize), analyze input events and make decisions about them.
 It is the place where inessential events can be skipped.

 Next, an implementation of `IMessageProcessingHandler` should be created to handle accumulated events.
-But as end users we don't need to implement this interface by our own, **NuClear River** already have an appropriate implementation.
+Current version of **NuClear River** assumes that every bounded context have it's own appropriate implementation of `IMessageProcessingHandler`.
 Let's take a look at the following code, just to understand the whole idea:

 ```csharp
 public sealed class InputEventHandler : IMessageProcessingHandler